Valleyleaf/Employee-Tracker/Readme.md

 * [Questions](#Questions)

 ## 💻Description
+This is a command line project made to learn about SQL.

 ## 🚨Installation
+Download and run through terminal using Node

 ## ✅Dependancies
+Inquirerer, chalk, SQL and node

 ## 🚀Usage
+Free to use.

 ## 💊Test
+N/A

 ## 👤Questions
 Find me at https://github.com/Valleyleaf or reach out to me